PedroBigatti/PedroBigatti/README.md

 - 👋 Hi, I’m @PedroBigatti
-- 👀 I’m interested in web development.
+- 👀 I’m interested in Data Analysis.
-- 🌱 I’m currently learning HRtL.
+- 🌱 I’m currently learning MySQL and Python.
-- 💞️ I’m looking to collaborate on web programming.

 <!---
 PedroBigatti/PedroBigatti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.